jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/exercises.md

 print(f"Average: {average:.1f}")
 print(f"Letter Grade: {letter_grade}")
 ```

-# Exercise 4: Password Validator
+" %}

-Create a function that validates a password based on these criteria:
+{% include question.html header="Exercise 4: Password Validator" text="Create a function that validates a password based on these criteria:

 - At least 8 characters long
 - Contains at least one number